ZupIT/nimbus-docs/readme.md

 1. A backend that provides the JSON describing the UI.
 1. A frontend application that will interpret the JSON sent by the backend and show the UI.

-Nimbus libraries that are currently being implemented and are in beta stages:
+Nimbus libraries that are currently being implemented and are in alpha stages:
 - Backend
   - [Nimbus for Node (Typescript)](https://github.com/ZupIT/nimbus-backend-ts)
 - Frontend